Reginald Hudlin

-Reginald Alan Hudlin (born December 15, 1961) is an American film screenwriter, director, producer, and comic-book writer.
+Reginald Alan Hudlin (born December 15, 1961) is an American director, screenwriter, and producer.
 Along with his older brother Warrington Hudlin, he is known as one of the Hudlin Brothers.
-From 2005 to 2008, Hudlin was President of Entertainment for Black Entertainment Television (BET).
+From 2005 to 2008, Hudlin was President of Entertainment for Viacom's BET.
 Hudlin has also written numerous graphic novels.
 He co-produced the 88th Academy Awards ceremony in 2016 as well as other TV specials.

-Hudlin's breakout film was 1990's House Party.
+Hudlin's breakout film was House Party (1990).
 He also directed the 1992 film Boomerang.
 Alongside Warrington, he executive produced the 1994 anthology television film Cosmic Slop, and directed the first of the film's three segments, "Space Traders".
 Hudlin worked as a producer on the 2012 film Django Unchained, directed by Quentin Tarantino, which received an Academy Award nomination for Best Picture.

 Early life

-Hudlin was born in Centreville, Illinois, the son of two teachers.
+Hudlin was born in Centreville, Illinois, the son of a teacher couple.
 Hudlin's older brother, Warrington Hudlin, is also a film director, as well as an actor and producer.

 The Hudlins grew up in East St. Louis, Illinois, where the family had deep roots.
 The Hudlin Brothers are paternal great-great-grandsons of Peter and Nancy Hudlin, who were part of the Underground Railroad.
 Their great uncle was tennis instructor Richard A. Hudlin, who mentored Arthur Ashe and Althea Gibson.

 The Hudlins attended Katherine Dunham's Center for the Performing Arts, an experimental school, Warrington for high school and Reginald for after school martial arts classes.
 Hudlin has said that the experience was formative, and led to his older brother attending Yale University, and his attending Harvard University.
-In 1979, Hudlin graduated from Assumption High School in East St. Louis.
+In 1979, Hudlin graduated from Assumption Catholic High School in East St. Louis.

 While an undergraduate at Harvard University, Hudlin directed his thesis project, a short film called House Party, which received numerous awards including first place at the Black American Cinema Society Awards.
 The film was inspired by his experience growing up in East St. Louis.
 In 1983, Hudlin graduated magna cum laude from Harvard with a B.A. in Visual and Environmental Studies.
 His short film thesis was the basis for his first feature film, House Party.